End Point Assessment Coordinator

 You’ll receive an excellent benefits package which typically includes a great base salary, 25 days holiday plus bank holidays, pension, private healthcare, volunteering opportunities and much more.

-We welcome a discussion about how this role could work flexibly for you.
-For example work pattern, hours or location.
+We welcome a discussion about how you might work flexibly for us, perhaps in terms of work pattern or location.

 Next steps and how to apply